veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

     Client Certificate authentication can only be done while running HTTPS.
     So first of all, make sure the server is running HTTPS.
     This can be done with a self-signed or a signed certificate.
-    The creation of this certificate is not part of this article.
-    Your apache vhost configuration should look more or less like this:
+    Your apache VHost configuration should look more or less like this:
 </p>

 {% highlight apache %}